mozilla/uniffi-rs/docs/manual/src/tutorial/Rust_scaffolding.md

 uniffi_macros::include_scaffolding!("math");
 ```

-If you have generated the scaffolding in a custom location, use the standard `!include` macro
+If you have generated the scaffolding in a custom location, use the standard `include!` macro
 to include the generated file by name, like this: